k1ln/threeJs3dCityRender/README.md

 - Download and Run index.html
 - Produces Screenshots.
 - You can activate controls in init function.
 But only with stroing graphics card!
 Not on Laptop.
-- In init FUnction change w and h for other resolutions
+- In init function change w and h for other resolutions